 “I challenge for Mastery,” Blue says, voice booming over the water from speakers set in his platform.

 “Cerulean Gym accepts.
 You may use six pokemon to defeat my three, with standard Indigo League withdraw limitations.
 Prepare for battle!”

 Indigo League withdraw limitations are meant to simulate intense battle conditions in the wild.
 No pauses to talk or rest or strategize, unless it’s for safety reasons.
 No more than 1.6 seconds can pass without a pokemon on the field.
 If a pokemon is knocked out or killed, it has to be replaced in 3 seconds, or else the trainer is presumed dead by the attacking pokemon, and forfeits.
-Same with if his pokemon goes too far from the battlefield, so that it can’t protect its trainer if needed.
+Same with whether his pokemon goes too far from the battlefield, so that it can’t protect its trainer if needed.
 A pokemon can’t be withdrawn and sent back out without a different pokemon going in first.